 - If you decide to use a removal company, get several written quotes and book well in advance.
 The British Association of Removers can help you search for reputable companies.

 - Review your home insurance policy and check you’re covered from the day you move in and/or exchange contracts.

 Sorting out your home (1-2 months before moving)

 - By now you should have confirmation of your moving in date, so it is full steam ahead as sorting out your home becomes top priority.

 - Contact your solicitor to check moving dates and exchanging contracts.

-- If you’re renting ensure you liaise with your existing landlord to confirm moving dates.
+- If you’re currently renting, ensure you liaise with your existing landlord to confirm moving dates.

-- Before you get your deposit back you’ll need to make sure everything is as it should be.
+- Before you get your deposit back (if currently renting) you’ll need to make sure everything is as it should be.
 Consider booking a cleaning company, or hiring a carpet cleaner to ensure you leave a good impression.

 - Once you’ve completed your research, book your removals company.